chialin6/CSE490G-FP/index.md

 For loss function, I used [BCE Loss](https://pytorch.org/docs/stable/generated/torch.nn.BCELoss.html) which is good for one-hot encoded multi-class problems.

 ## Results
-The model ends up coverging really fast in less than 10 epochs.
-I've adjusted neural network parameters for several times, but it always converge in about 3-5 epochs with **Train Loss: 0.1241, Valid Loss: 0.2091**.
+The model ends up converging really fast in less than 10 epochs.
+I've adjusted neural network parameters several times, but they always converge in about 3-5 epochs with **Train Loss: 0.1241, Valid Loss: 0.2091**.
-If we converted the predicted array into predicted politicians, it only gets around 20% accuracy, which is basically same as random guess.
+If we converted the predicted array into predicted politicians, it only gets around 20% accuracy, which is basically the same as a random guess.

 ## Conclusions
-To be honest, I feel really frustrated that it seems like a bad neural network which learns nothing.
+To be honest, I feel really frustrated that it seems like a bad neural network that learns nothing.
 There are several reasons that I guess might cause this result.
+### Insufficient Dataset
+10000 entries of tweets seem like not enough to train a network.
+It converges too fast to learn, even there's only one layer.
+### Too Noisy Input
+Although I've done some text-cleansing, the tweets, in general, are still really noisy compared to normal text.
+Maybe it will be a good idea to try to convert emojis into more meaningful texts or other information.
+### High Similarity Among Dataset
+I'm not sure whether this might be the reason.
+Because all the politicians' tweets are similar, it is hard to tell whose tweet is this even when a human is guessing.
+When I look into the predicted numerical array, it seems like most of the guessing are around 0.5.
+Only a few are 0.7.
+I was thinking maybe defining different loss function would help.
+The other idea will be to have topic/issuee" labels to see which politicians support which topics, instead of just random guessing tweets.
+### Other takeaways
+I have to say this is not a pleasant result, but I've done my best from collecting data to building a model.
+Some people also say that a sufficient or a good dataset will actually be helpful, which I believe is true.
+Instead of just trying to use a neural network to solve any problems, I now think it will be more rational to think about what kind of topics or what types of the dataset would be suitable for a neural network model.

 ## Reference
 1. [A Comprehensive Introduction to Torchtext (Practical Torchtext part 1)](https://mlexplained.com/2018/02/08/a-comprehensive-tutorial-to-torchtext/)